remotestorage/remotestorage-widget/README.md

 use an optional element ID that the widget should be attached to.
 Otherwise it will be attached to the body.

+While the `attach()` method is required for the widget to be actually shown, the following functions are usually not needed.
+They allow for fine-tuning the experience.

 `close()` - Close/minimize the widget to only show the icon.

 `open()` - Open the widget when it's minimized.